 (Also mom hack: you can use all of these sunscreens, too!
 No need to carry around multiple types!)

-Blue Lizard’s baby mineral sunscreen is designed specifically to protect baby-soft skin.
-It contains no chemical sunscreen ingredients, no parabens, and no fragrances.
+Blue Lizard is a mineral-based sunscreen.
+The formula is made without Oxybenzone or Octinoxate.
+It contains no chemical sunscreen ingredients, parabens, or fragrances.
 The SPF 50+ formula provides broad spectrum protection from 97% of the sun’s burning rays.

-This family-loved SPF 50 sunscreen uses 100% mineral, non-nano zinc oxide for broad-spectrum UVA/UVB protection.
-The lightweight, fast-absorbing, non-sticky formula rubs in easily, protecting baby’s skin from the sun’s harmful rays.
+This SPF 50 sunscreen uses 100% mineral, non-nano zinc oxide for broad-spectrum UVA/UVB protection.
+It doesn’t contain synthetic fragrances, parabens, sulfates, or petrolatum.

-(S)undercover is a lightweight mineral sunscreen serum with a smooth application.
+(S)undercover is a lightweight mineral sunscreen serum whose primary component is Zinc Oxide.
 The broad spectrum SPF 50 formula protects from UVA/UVB, blue light, free radicals, and more.
-With a feathery finish and no white cast or greasy feel, kids won’t even know it’s there after it’s been rubbed in.

 Even after your baby is old enough to wear sunscreen and as they continue into the toddler stage, you shouldn’t forget other forms of skin protection, such as seeking out shade and using clothing and accessories.
-Find a few of our favorite sun safety products in this article.
+Here are more of our favorite sun safety products.